 Kidepo Valley National Park has arguably the most diverse fauna of any park in Uganda.
-Four of the Big Five are present, and the only absentee (rhino) can be tracked on foot at Ziwa Rhino and Wildlife Ranch en route from the capital Kampala.
-In addition to lion and leopard, predators that might be encountered in Kidepo include cheetah, spotted hyena, bat-eared fox, black-backed jackal and side-striped jackal.
+All the Big Five are present, though rhinos are more easily seen at Ziwa Rhino and Wildlife Ranch, where they can be tracked on foot en route from the capital Kampala.
+Carnivores include lion, leopard, cheetah, spotted hyena, bat-eared fox, black-backed jackal and side-striped jackal.
 The park is home to a dozen antelope species, including Jackson’s hartebeest, oribi, eland, Uganda kob and klipspringer.

 Wildlife Highlights